 It’s okay to be a bit nervous before getting piercings done, but knowing what to expect at the studio will help you ease your nerves.
 Here’s what to expect when you go for a double cartilage piercing.

-First of all, you'll get to pick between a variety of jewelry choices for your piercings.
-Your body piercer will be able to answer any questions you have about pros and cons of different jewelry types.
+First of all, you’ll get to pick between a variety of jewelry choices for your piercings.
+Your body piercer will be able to answer any questions you have about the pros and cons of different jewelry types.

 You’ll be asked to sit down and get comfortable, and your body piercer will mark your ear for the piercings themselves.
 You’ll get to see where the marks are before the piercings take place.

 Next is the big moment: your piercer will hold your ear in place and do the piercings themselves.
-It will hurt, of course, but in many cases, not as badly as you might expect.
+It will hurt, of course, but in many cases, not as bad as you might expect.
 The piercer will then thread your jewelry into the piercings and attach the backs to your jewelry to finish the job.